 - 1. The Attorney General does not automatically represent any District of Columbia employee, with the exception of the Mayor.
 All other D.C. employees, including department heads, routinely request representation by the Office.
 The Attorney General, of course, does automatically represent the Government of the District of Columbia in court. - 2.
-It is important for you to understand that even when this Office does represent you in a case, the primary responsibility of the Attorney General is to protect the interests of the District of Columbia and to ensure enforcement of a laws, rules, and regulations of the District of Columbia.
-Thus, any discussions between you and any lawyer or support staff in this Office are not privileged or confidential as to the District Government (or the United States Government when it is prosecuting a crime occurring in the District of Columbia), and the attorney handling your case is obligated to convey any relevant information to the appropriate agency of the Government. - 3.
-You are not required to have the District of Columbia Attorney General represent you in this case.
-Like any other person who has been sued for damages, you are free to retain the counsel of your choice; however, that does not mean that the Government will pay for the attorney.
-On the contrary, the Government, in almost all cases, will not pay for outside counsel retained by an employee.
-The only clear exception is a statutory one [D.C.
-Code §5-115.04 (2001)], which provides that the District of Columbia will pay reasonable attorney's fees (as determined by the court) for a police officer sued in a wrongful arrest case when the Attorney General specifically declines representation (which is sometimes done because of potential conflicts of interest).
+It is important for you to understand that even when this Office does represent you in a case, the primary responsibility of the Attorney General is to protect the interests of the District of Columbia and to ensure enforcement of the laws, rules, and regulations of the District of Columbia.
+Thus, any discussions between you and any lawyer or support staff in this Office are not privileged or confidential as to the District Government (or the United States Government when it is prosecuting a crime occurring in the District of Columbia), and the attorney handling your case is obligated to convey any relevant information to the appropriate agency of the Government.